changyaochen/rbo/README.md

 ## Introduction

 RBO compares two ranked lists, and returns a numeric value between zero and one to quantify their similarity.
 A RBO value of zero indicates the lists are completely different, and a RBO of one means completely identical.
 The terms 'different' and 'identical' require a little more clarification.

 Given two ranked lists:

-    A = [a, b, c, d, e]
+    A = ["a", "b", "c", "d", "e"]
-    B = [e, d, c, b, a]
+    B = ["e", "d", "c", "b", "a"]

-We can see that both of them rank 5 items (a, b, c, d and e), but with completely opposite order.
+We can see that both of them rank 5 items ("a", "b", "c", "d" and "e"), but with completely opposite order.
 In this case the similarity between `A` and `B` should (and will) be 0.
 But here we are ranking the 5 same items, hence they are conjoint.
 If there is third ranked list

-    C = [f, g, h, i, j]
+    C = ["f", "g", "h", "i", "j"]

 which ranks 5 totally different items, then if we ask for the similarity between `A` and `C`, we should expect a value of 0 as well.
 In such non-conjoint case, we need to be able to calculate a similarity as well.

 The RBO measure can handle ranked lists with different lengths as well, with proper extrapolation.
 For example, the RBO between the list `A` and list

-    D = [a, b, c, d, e, f, g]
+    D = ["a", "b", "c", "d", "e", "f", "g"]

 will be 1.

 ## Usage